+Parameter Description

+Local IPv6 Address

+IPv6 address The IPv6 address of the router in the local subnet.

+Prefix The length of the prefix subnet.

-Parameter Description Local IPv6 Address Gateway IPv6 address Available if the Access point, Repeater, or Client mode was selected in the Initial Configuration Wizard.
+Gateway IPv6 address Available if the Access point or Repeater mode was selected in the Setup Wizard.
 The gateway IPv6 address which is used by the router to connect to the Internet (e.g., for synchronizing the system time with an NTP server).
 Optional.
-Hostname The name of the device assigned to its IPv6 address in the local subnet.